mfederici/dsit/README.md

       evaluate_on: train
       n_samples: 2048
 ```
+To summarize, the log will consist of the following entries:
+- ImageReconstruction/Validation: reconstruction of images from the validation set, logged every 60 seconds
+- Samples: images sampled from the prior.
+- ELBO/Validation: Evidence LOwer Bound computed on the validation set
+- ELBO/Train: Evidence LOwer Bound computed on the train set
 Further details regarding the `EvaluationCallback` utility class and the evaluation procedures can be found in the
 [corresponding section](#callbacks)